vivid-planet/comet/.changeset/clever-radios-share.md

 "@comet/cms-api": patch
 ---

-Prevent the creation of a second page
+Prevent the creation of a second home page